 During the summer of 2016 Tandridge District Council issued further documents in relation to the draft Local Plan.
 In particular, on the 30th July, Tandridge District Council issued the ‘Detailed Policies 2014-2029‘.
 This is part 2 of the Tandridge Local Plan and is the detailed policies that sit behind the Core Strategy that has already been adopted.
 The detailed policies cover all aspects of planning, not just housing, including infrastructure, traffic, telecoms and many other aspects of our environment.
 They can be found here.

-The Local Plan continues to be developed.
-Tandridge District Council have recently issued their ‘Sites Consultation‘ document which has some surprising information in it.
+The Local Plan continued to be developed.
+Tandridge District Council subsequently issued their ‘Sites Consultation‘ document which had some surprising information in it.
 The document is a 440 page document and includes a number of the sites, both Green Belt and non Green Belt, that have been considered and can be found here, (it takes some time to load because of its size).
-Some have been ruled out, (although the Council has allowed itself the possibility to revisit these under ‘exceptional circumstances’), however many remain under serious consideration.
-It is not clear why some sites that were submitted for consideration are not in the document and some are included but subsequently ruled out.
+Some had been ruled out, (although the Council allowed itself the possibility to revisit these under ‘exceptional circumstances’), however many remained under serious consideration.

-Tandridge District Council appear to have abandoned the 7 strategic approaches that were listed in the Local Plan: Issues and Approaches Document and have made a decision that a ‘new extended settlement’ is the way forward.
-It assumes that 2,000 houses are to be built in at least one of the two locations!
+Tandridge District Council abandoned the 7 strategic approaches that were listed in the Local Plan: Issues and Approaches Document and made a decision that a ‘Garden Village’ was the way forward.
+They propose to build at least 4,000 houses in South Godstone, in addition to many other sites across the district.

 Planning Policy, Tandridge District Council,